Who can apply for a Community Garden Grant?

 If awarded the grant, Food Well cannot write a grant check to an individual garden member.
 Therefore, a fiscal sponsor will serve to receive the funds on the applicant’s behalf.
 The fiscal sponsor could be an organization or institution that already works with your garden in some way or is in your neighborhood.
 Examples include community nonprofit organizations; a local church; a government office where your community garden is; or your county UGA Extension office.

 More information is inside the application on Fiscal Sponsors.
-Reach out to our Grants Manager Bobby Farmer if you have any questions about Fiscal Sponsors.
+Reach out to Grants & Resources Manager Kalia Henry if you have any questions about Fiscal Sponsors.

 What is the difference between the Community Garden Improvement Grant and Garden Forward Grant?

 Community gardens can apply to receive a $1,500 Community Garden Improvement Grant or apply to receive the $10,000 Garden Forward Grant.
 The Garden Forward Grant is a new opportunity that offers two community gardens $10,000 to accomplish a larger garden improvement project.
-In addition to the $10,000 grant, Food Well is prepared to add in-kind support to your project in the value of approximately $5,000.
-This in-kind support could include expanded compost delivery; support with additional project-related materials; labor support for implementing parts of your Garden Forward project.
+Grant funds for these opportunities are NOT for programmatic related expenses, salaries, stipends, or expenses not related to growing food.
+Additional funding is available to pay a contractor for project related construction or implementation through our Labor Support Program.
+This is a separate application that can be found here.

 A garden is eligible to apply for both of these opportunities, but would only be awarded one category of support.
 That means if you want to apply for the larger Garden Forward Grant, your garden can also apply for the smaller Community Garden Improvement Grant at the same time.
 That way, your garden could still be considered to receive the $1,500 grant even if you are not awarded the larger $10,000 grant.